London, Glasgow & the Cotswolds: Art, Architecture and Design 2024

 This morning, we take a private architectural tour of the Barbican Centre, a cultural and housing development that has both inspired and caused controversy since its inauguration.
 The Barbican is a Brutalist icon, home to some 4,000 residents across 2,000 flats, organised around schools, a church, a library, an artificial lake, conservatory and an entire arts centre.

-We end the day with a visit to the private home of Nicholas Boyarsky & Nicola Murphy, co-directors of Boyarsky Murphy Architects.
+This afternoon we visit the private home of Nicholas Boyarsky & Nicola Murphy, co-directors of Boyarsky Murphy Architects.
 Prior to founding BMA in 1994, Nicola worked for OMA on Checkpoint Charlie in Berlin, Sauerbruch Hutton on the GSW tower in Berlin, Stefano de Martino on Chiat Day’s London offices and for Swanke Hayden Connell on Deutsche Bank’s London headquarters, while Nicholas worked for Zaha Hadid on projects in Berlin and Hamburg, Michael Hopkins on Bracken House, and for Stefano de Martino on Chiat Day’s London offices.

 Nicholas Boyarsky is the son of the late Alvin Boyarsky, one of the most influential figures in 20th-century architectural education.
 His home includes some of the drawings assembled by his father when he was chairman of the Architectural Association (AA) from 1971 until his death in 1990.
 In 2015, the exhibition Drawing Ambience showcased Alvin Boyarsky’s private collection which brought together an iconic set of drawings by some of the most prominent architects and artists of our time—including Frank Gehry, Zaha Hadid, Daniel Libeskind, Mary Miss, OMA-Rem Koolhaas, Eduardo Paolozzi, Bernard Tschumi, Shin Takamatsu, and others.
 (Overnight London) B